.

 3x ADCC world champion Gordon Ryan was a guest on the Joe Rogan Podcast.

-Now Ryan has announced some very bad news.
 Ryan has been suffering since 2014 from a serious stomach condition, Gastroparesis.
 He was able to reach the top of the professional grappling world while being affected by this illness.
-Now things have turned for the worse and he has been forced to take a temporary leave of absence from competition.

 During the podcast, Ryan talked about the future of BJJ/Grappling and he made some controversial statements about Gi Jiu-Jitsu: